Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 information necessary to address administrative issues, and certification of

 IRB approval of the project's proposed use of human subjects.
 For details, applicants may

 refer to the "AHRQ Revised Policy for Institutional Review Board (IRB)

 Review of Human Subjects Protocols in Grant Applications" (http://grants.nih.gov/grants/guide/notice-files/not-hs-00-003.html).

-Once all administrative and programmatic issues have been resolved, a formal notification in the form of a Notice of Award (NoA) will be provided to the applicant organization.
+Once any/all administrative and programmatic issues have been resolved, a formal notification in the form of a Notice of Award (NoA) will be provided to the applicant organization.
 The NoA will be generated via email notification from the awarding component to the grantee business official.
-The NoA signed by the grants management officer is the authorizing document
+The NoA signed by the grants management officer is the authorizing document.

 The terms of the NoA will reference the requirements of the Recovery Act.

-In addition to the standard AHRQ terms of award, all funding provided under the Recovery Act will be subject to the Department of Health and Human Services Standard Terms and Conditions American Recovery and Reinvestment Act of 2009.
-The full text of these terms approved for AHRQ awards can be found in the following document: http://www.ahrq.gov/fund/arraterms.htm
+In addition to the standard AHRQ terms of award, all funding provided under the Recovery Act will be subject to the HHS standard Terms and Conditions for American Recovery and reinvestment Act of 2009 (ARRA).
+The full text of these terms approved for AHRQ awards can be found in the following document: Department of Health and Human Services Standard Terms and Conditions American Recovery and Reinvestment Act of 2009 (see, http://www.ahrq.gov/fund/arraterms.htm).

 Selection of an application for award is not an authorization to begin performance.
 Any costs incurred before receipt of the NOA are at the recipient’s risk.
 These costs may be reimbursed only to the extent considered allowable pre-award costs.
 See also Section IV.5., “Funding Restrictions.”